ICM Manual v.3.9

 van der Waals interaction between explicit non-hydrogen atoms of an ICM object and a van der Waals potential calculated on the grid.
 To calculate this term one needs an ICM object and map named m_gc which is calculated with make map potential "gc" .. .
 The calculation also counts the number of atoms in the area with Evw > 0.8 * GRID.maxVw and stores this number in r_2out .

-Note that these two maps, m_gc and m_gl are very similar, but one is calculated for a carbon like probe, while the other for a sulphur-like probe and, therefore, is an inflated version of the m_gc map.
+Note that these two maps, m_gc and m_gl are very similar, but one is calculated for a carbon like probe, while the other for a sulfur-like probe and, therefore, is an inflated version of the m_gc map.
 Term "gc" depends on the following system variables:

 van der Waals grid potential for hydrogen probe ("gh")